Potential of di-Higgs observation via a calibratable jet-free $HH\to 4b$ framework: Supplementary details on simulation framework and Sophon tagger performance

-Figure~\ref{fig:sophon_ak4_performance} presents the receiver operating characteristic (ROC) curves for \texttt{SophonAK4} performance on $b$ versus light/charm jet tagging and $c$ versus light/$b$ jet tagging, evaluated on \ttbar events with jets satisfying $\pt > 30$~GeV and $|\eta| < 2.5$.
-The model demonstrates competitive performance with established CMS taggers: for $b$ versus light jet discrimination, \texttt{SophonAK4} achieves performance between \texttt{DeepJet} and \texttt{ParticleNet} levels, while for charm tagging applications, it reaches performance comparable to or exceeding current CMS standards.
+Figure~\ref{fig:sophon_ak4_performance} presents the ROC curves for \texttt{SophonAK4} performance on $b$ versus light/charm jet tagging and $c$ versus light/$b$ jet tagging, evaluated on SM \ttbar events with jets satisfying $\pt > 30$~GeV and $|\eta| < 2.5$, allowing for a direct comparison with the performance of CMS taggers, including \texttt{DeepJet}, \texttt{ParticleNet}, and \texttt{UParT} (from Ref.~\cite{CMS-DP-2024-066}, Figs.~1 and 3).
+The background rejections ($1/\epsilon_B$) derived from the ROC curves are summarized in Table~\ref{tab:bkgrej_sophonak4}.
+Interestingly, the model demonstrates similar performance with established CMS taggers: for $b$ versus light jet discrimination, \texttt{SophonAK4} achieves performance between \texttt{ParticleNet} and \texttt{UParT} levels, while for charm tagging applications, it reaches performance comparable to or exceeding current CMS standards.

-The validation studies confirm that both \texttt{Sophon} and \texttt{SophonAK4} provide realistic tagging performance consistent with experimental benchmarks, enabling reliable deployment in our unified analysis framework.
-The sophisticated ghost matching-based labeling scheme of \texttt{SophonAK4} provides enhanced discrimination power by incorporating both hadron-level and parton-level information, making it particularly well-suited for precision flavor tagging in our $HH \to 4b$ sensitivity studies.
+The validation studies confirm that both \texttt{Sophon} and \texttt{SophonAK4} provide realistic tagging performance consistent with experimental benchmarks.
+In particular, these results confirm that particle-level inputs provide a sufficiently realistic description for our purposes, thus supporting the credibility of the full-event analysis strategy employed in this work.